The creative sandbox is a concept I have of a space where interdisciplinary ideas combine to form something else.

 Most of my posts start off in my journals.
 I have an idea and I’m trying to figure it out.
 I do some research (but not too much), jot things down and then it forms a structure that feels coherent.
 It is truly never intentional.
 I just explore, finding the gems worth communicating.

 Writing is the ultimate way to learn to think.
 It’s essential to have somewhere to write privately (journaling might just be one of the best daily habits.)
 Having somewhere public to start a dialogue and get feedback changes the process.

 F. Experiences and conversations

-To quote Whitney Cummings in her interview with Tim Ferriss, for art to imitate life, you have to have a life.
+To quote Whitney Cummings in her interview with Tim Ferriss, for art to imitate life, you need to have a life.

-Most of the books I love came out of what the authors saw and experienced, not what they ruminated over while sat alone in a study.
-Nassim Taleb’s books are mostly the result of his time as a trader and the misunderstandings he saw.
-Tim Kreider’s hilarious essay collection, We Learn Nothing, is only funny because of his anecdotes and descriptions of friends.
-Michael Lewis’ books obviously wouldn’t exist without his wild time working on Wall Street.
-As I learned earlier this year, isolation is not conducive to creativity.
-This line from Martin Eden (Jack London's least appreciated book which every young writer needs to read) exemplifies this:
+Most of the books I love came out of what the authors saw and experienced, not what they ruminate over while sat alone in a study.
+This line from Martin Eden (Jack London’s least appreciated book which every young writer needs to read) exemplifies this:

 ‘You fool!
 You wanted to write, and you tried to write and you had nothing in you to write about.
 What did you have in you?
 Some childish notions, a few half-baked sentiments, a lot of undigested beauty, a great black mass of ignorance, a heart filled to bursting with love and an ambition as big as your love and as futile as your ignorance.